Memrise Review: Honest Take on the Flashcard Language App

 The free tier covers the core experience for most casual learners.

 Pro layers on quality-of-life features.
-Offline mode lets you download lessons for plane rides or subway commutes, which we used 5 times during a trip and which worked exactly as advertised.
+Offline mode lets you download lessons for plane rides or subway commutes, and it works exactly as advertised.

 Difficult Words mode re-drills only what you got wrong, cutting review time roughly in half on big decks.

 Statistics are the third Pro perk.
 You see your accuracy by course, review history, and time spent per day.
-Honest take: the stats are interesting for a week, then they become wallpaper.
-We checked them twice in the second month, then never again.
+Honest take: the stats are interesting for a week, then they become wallpaper that most users stop opening.

 | Feature | Free | Pro |